 First, turn off the Computer completely and remove the power plug as well.
 After that, simply locate your processor and CPU fan on the motherboard.

 First, check if the CPU fan is loose or not.
 If it is then this is the problem.
-Else, disconnect the CPU fan cable from the motherboard.
+Otherwise, disconnect the CPU fan cable from the motherboard.

 After that, unscrew the CPU fan and take it out.